fboender/scriptform/doc/MANUAL.md

 No additional validation is done on the file contents, or the file name.

+## <a name="output">Output</a>

+FIXME

+      If
+      its value is `escaped`, the output of the callback will have its HTML entities escaped and will be wrapped in PRE elements.
+This is the **default** option.
+If the value is `html`, the output will not be escaped or wrapped in PRE tags, and can thus include HTML markup.
+If the output is `raw`, the output of the script is streamed directly to the client's browser.
+This allows you to output images, binary files, etc to the client.
+The script must include the proper headers and body itself.

+If the script's exit code is 0, the output of the script (stdout) is captured and shown to the user in the browser.

+If a script's exit code is not 0, it is assumed an error occured.
+Scriptform will show the script's stderr output (in red) to the user instead of stdin.

+If the form definition has a `script_raw` field, and its value is `true`, Scriptform will pass the output of the script to the browser as-is.
+This allows scripts to show images, stream a file download to the browser or even show completely custom HTML output.
+The script's output must be a valid HTTP response, including headers and a body.
+Examples of raw script output can be found in the `examples/raw` directory.

 ## Callbacks

 Callbacks are called after the form has been submitted and its values have been